ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d4 - b - JS - Functions Intro.md

   - Iteration 2:
     - Create a function named `isNameOddOrEven()` that accepts a string as a parameter.
     - The function should return whether a received string has an odd or even number of letters (hint: str.length).
-    - The expected return should be in the following format - string: `<name> has an <even/odd> number of letters`
+    - The expected return should be in the following format: `<name> has an <even/odd> number of letters`
+    - Example: `Bob has an odd number of letters`

-  - Bonus:
+  - Bonus 1:
-    - research/practice "JS default parameters" (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters)
+    - Research/practice "JS default parameters" (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters)

+  - Bonus 2:
+    - Create a function named `getLongestString()` that accepts three strings as parameters and returns the longest string.

   - Time: 15min/20min.

   - Solution: https://stackblitz.com/edit/js-ew4qjq?file=index.js